 6. It May Put You in Legal Jeopardy

-Not all alcohol-driven decisions are created equal.
-Some, such as buying a round of drinks for the table on a dangerously low bank account, have manageable, temporary consequences.
+Not all alcohol-driven bad decisions are created equal.
+Some, such as buying a round of drinks for the table on a low bank account, have manageable, temporary consequences.

 Others are far more serious.
 One of the most consequential decisions you can make while impaired is to get behind the wheel of a car.
 Even if you don’t get into a serious accident, the costs of driving under the influence are impossible to ignore.
 In 2013, the FBI reported approximately 1.17 million drunk driving arrests.

-The cost of a drunk driving arrest varies considerably based on the jurisdiction, the statute cited in the statement of offense, and the outcome of the case, but the short answer is: It’s expensive.
-A Nolo survey pegged the average cost of a first-offense drunk driving arrest at approximately $6,500, and nearly $11,000 when accounting for lost wages.
-(Arrestees often miss work for court appearances and other case-related matters, and many employment contracts list a drunk driving arrest as cause for suspension or termination.)
+Drunk driving arrests are expensive.
+A Nolo survey pegged the average cost of a first-offense drunk driving arrest at approximately $6,500 and nearly $11,000 when accounting for lost wages.
+Arrestees often miss work for court appearances and other case-related matters, and many employment contracts list a drunk driving arrest as cause for suspension or termination.

 7. It May Adversely Impact Relationships